Tummy Time. Why is it so important?

 If you find your baby is suffering with reflux, nurse in a 30- 40 degrees upright position during feeding to help with this.
 Maintain the position for 30 minutes after feeds also, this can decrease the amount of reflux.

 Or perhaps following a feed place your baby on an incline of 30 degrees (wedged cushion), this may help reduce regurgitation as gravity helps keep the stomach contents down.
+There are lots of cushions out there to chose from.
+Perhaps consider going natural with a chemical-free, hypoallergenic nursing pillow.

-Simple points such as a tight elastic around the waist and keeping nappies snug but not tight on your baby can help.
+In addition, simple points such as a tight elastic around the waist and keeping nappies snug but not tight on your baby can help.
 Consider how you would feel when eating your dinner.
 If your waistband was too tight around a full stomach, you would loosen it.

 A final point is to also consider visiting a Homeopath.
 They can assist with safe and effective homeopathic remedies.
 A Naturopath can also guide you on which foods will exacerbate acidity or reflux issues.